 Local Community Links:

-The Macomb station, opened in 1913 by the Chicago, Burlington and Quincy Railroad (now BNSF Railway), is a red brick building trimmed in sandstone, with the typical hipped roof and wide eaves.
+The Macomb station, opened in 1913 by the Chicago, Burlington and Quincy Railroad, is a red brick building trimmed in sandstone.
+It is topped with a hipped roof whose wide eaves protect passengers from inclement weather.
 Working with the Illinois Department of Transportation (IDOT), the city made some renovations and upgrades to the station in the 1980s.
 Local government has also sponsored replacement of the brick surround and driveway with new brick, adding to the charm of an already handsome original station.
 A taxi service and a travel agency occupy space in the station.

 Amtrak does not provide ticketing or baggage services at this facility, which is served by four daily trains.
 The Carl Sandburg and Illinois Zephyr are financed primarily through funds made available by the Illinois Department of Transportation.